What are Panic Attacks and Panic Disorder

 Current, evidence-based standards of care to treat PD include Cognitive Behavioral Therapy (CBT) and treatment with benzodiazepines and antidepressants.
 Limitations of CBT include cost, limited availability of CBT-trained therapists (only 12% of PD patients receive a formal CBT program), high dropout rates and fear of interoceptive exposure.
 Medication limitations include side effects, especially of SSRI/SNRI, risk of abuse of benzodiazepine-class medications and relapse after discontinuation.
 Of note, 75% of patients say they do not want to take medications and 47% discontinue taking SSRI/SNRIs within 180 days (of these discontinuations, 84% are in the first 90 days).
 A recent study published in the Journal of Clinical Psychiatry, reported that when treated with anti-depressants, chronically depressed patients with co-morbid panic disorder experienced greatly increased frequency and intensity of cardiac, gastrointestinal, neurological and genitourinary side effects vs. patients without the co-morbid panic.
 In addition, the subjects with depression and co-morbid panic showed a greater risk of worsening depressive symptoms associated with multiple side effects.
 These limitations in treating panic with medication or CBT lead patients to continue misinterpreting their panic symptoms as serious medical events, driving increased emergency department and medical specialist visits.

-Costs of Panic Disorder to Payers
+Costs of Panic Disorder and Panic Attacks to Payers

 Patients with panic attacks or panic disorder (PD) often misinterpret their panic symptoms of a racing heart, dizziness, sweating and nausea as a serious life threatening event such as a heart attack or stroke, prompting emergency room visits and multiple primary and specialist doctor visits.
 Once these individuals are correctly diagnosed with PD, they are typically treated with cognitive behavioral therapy (CBT) and/or prescription medications (typically anti-depressants).
 If locally available, CBT is burdensome for the patient (12-weeks of weekly sessions) with limited effectiveness.
 Medication use is frequently discontinued due to adverse side-effects.
 Adherence with both CBT and the typical medications is poor and the costs of these treatments can be substantial.